-If you have an upcoming event, please be sure to fill out our Event/Information Promotion form.
-This will help to utilize all avenues we have on campus to help you promote your event.
+If you have an upcoming event or fundraiser, be sure to fill out our Event/Information Promotion form.
+This will help utilize all avenues we have on campus to help you promote your event.
 Event/Information Promotion Form

 Faculty, staff and administrators at Panola College are encouraged to pursue fundraising activities to support the College.
 These procedures are intended to provide a controlled approach in soliciting funds or other gifts from the general public.

 - To ensure that prior approval is obtained for fundraising activities

 - To ensure that the fundraising activity will aid in the accomplishment of the mission of the college and further the strategic initiatives of the College

 - To control multiple solicitations of gifts from the same donor(s)